 - 2.1.
-The QS shall provide an estimate of the marginal cost of construction relating to the bonus floor space and bonus car parking spaces. - 2.2.
+The QS shall provide an estimate of the marginal cost of construction relating to the bonus floor space and bonus car parking spaces.
+Generally, Council will not accept exaggerated costs that are significantly higher than the development cost indicated on the submitted DA. - 2.2.
 This simplest method to calculate marginal cost is the pro-rata of the total building cost based on bonus floor space divided by total GFA plus a pro-rata of the car parking cost based on number of parking spaces allocated to the bonus units divided by total car parking spaces. - 2.3.
-Various site costs including landscaping, driveways, fencing and external works shall be excluded since these costs are not marginal. - 2.4.
+Various site costs including, but not limited to, landscaping, driveways, fencing and external works shall be excluded since these costs are not marginal. - 2.4.
 The QS and/or Valuer shall then add the marginal design costs, application fees, marketing and advertising costs and other ancillary costs.
-Again this would be a pro-rata of total costs. - 2.5.
-The QS and/or Valuer shall then add the monetary contributions under Section 94A in relation to the bonus floorspace (if paid or is to be paid).
+Again this would be a pro-rata of total costs.
+Evidence of these costs should be provided. - 2.5.
+The QS and/or Valuer shall then add the monetary contributions under Section 94A in relation to the bonus floorspace (if paid or is to be paid). - 2.6.

-- 2.6.
 The QS and/or Valuer can then add finance and interest costs again using the pro-rata method.
 The method for showing interest calculation must be provided using cash flow or other appropriate method of calculation. - 2.7.
 Land cost and profit margins are not to be included as these are not marginal costs. - 2.8.
 GST on costs is to be excluded since this will be returned to the developer in the form of input credits. - 2.9.
 The result is the total estimated cost in delivering the marginal floor space.